Can your phone help you learn a language? Absolutely! Check out these tips and ideas from Spanish tutor Joan B. and start exploring…

 2. Watch YouTube videos.

 Try watching music videos in your target language!
 Often you can find the lyrics in the notes below the video to read along if you need extra help.
-You can also watch how-to tutorials on any subject that interests you (chess, yoga, etc.), or you can even go for language-learning videos.
+You can also watch how-to tutorials on any language that interests you, such as the ones on the TakeLessons channel.

 3. Listen to foreign music on Spotify.

 You can also discover new artists and reap the benefits that come with listening to music in your target language.
 You’ll get a feeling for the culture and sentiment in addition to learning new vocabulary and pronunciation.